milkybeargeek/Frontend-Mentor-Challenges/huddle-landing-page-with-alternating-feature-blocks-master/README.md

 # Frontend Mentor - Huddle landing page with alternating feature blocks solution

-This is a solution to the [Huddle landing page with alternating feature blocks challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Huddle landing page with alternating feature blocks challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100)

 ## Table of contents